ceph/ceph/doc/cephfs/administration.rst

     fs feature ls

+Clients that are missing newly added features will be evicted automatically.

-CephFS features and first release they came out.
+Here are the current CephFS features and first release they came out:

 +------------------+--------------+-----------------+
 | Feature          | Ceph release | Upstream Kernel |